spollard/josh-works.github.io/_posts/2019-02-26-turing_remote_resources.md

 You're "selling" the product of your own development skills.
 So, get into a sales mindset, and you'll do just fine.

+> AH JOSH I AM NOT INTO SALES!
+Sounds so smarmy and cheesy and self-serving.
+I just want to find a healthy team where I can make meaningful contributions to the company, my team-mates, and the customers.

+Right!
+And to do this, you need to imagine things from the perspective of a hiring manager or team lead who might hire you.
+This person is busy, has a ton of priorities, and is hiring because they have an urgent need for more engineers. _This person probably dislikes dealing with hiring as much as you dislike dealing with job hunting_.

-start here: [Dear HN "Who's Hiring" responders](https://news.ycombinator.com/item?id=5476363), and read this entire comment _carefully_.
+To obtain this empathetic perspective, start here: [Dear HN "Who's Hiring" responders](https://news.ycombinator.com/item?id=5476363), and read the entire comment _carefully_.
 Then go apply it in your emails.

 I see the whole process of cold outreach as a collection of microskills, just like a complicated operation in Ruby or Javascript.
 You break the big complex task into classes and functions, for example: